JuliaPOMDP/DiscreteValueIteration.jl/README.md

 create_transition_distribution(mdp::POMDP) # initializes a distirbution over states
 ```

-Once the abovr functions are defined, the solver can be called with the following syntax:
+Once the above functions are defined, the solver can be called with the following syntax:

 ```julia
 using MyMDP # module containing your MDP type and the associated functions